 Having a conversation with a narcissist can leave us with so many emotions to work through, from guilt to anger, self doubts to frustration.
-A conversation with a narcissist can leave us with no idea as to what just happened, who’s memory is right, who’s is wrong.
-Those conversations can leave us dumbfounded or screaming to be understood, left in tears and completely drained, utterly stunned that they had no clue and it ended up being about something we did wrong.
+A conversation with a narcissist can leave us with no idea as to what just happened, whose memory is right, whose is wrong.
+Those conversations can leave us dumbfounded or screaming to be understood, left in tears and completely drained, utterly stunned that they had no clue, and it ended up being about something we did wrong.
 Or that we felt like we were talking and nobody was home.

 Seven examples of the tactics narcissists use for crazy-making conversations, so if you still need to communicate with one, you can recognise the manipulative game they are playing, not get drawn into it, and begin to see just how predictable they genuinely are.

 Some are dangerous, so no contact is a must.

 Possibly one of their favourite and most commonly used manipulation tactics, as we often don’t see it while living it.
 Gaslighting will often psychologically distort our reality.
 It is an insidious form of mental abuse.
 A narcissist will purposefully not share information, they will rewrite history on us to escape accountability, either by saying something that did happen, they’ll tell you it never happened or something that didn’t happen they will say it did.
 They accuse us of ” Being insecure, being sensitive, losing our mind.”
 This is all used, so we doubt our own feelings, our thoughts, question ourselves and our reality, doubting our judgement and often going to them for a reality check.
 They might even hide or rearrange belongings.
 They say things that hurt us and then come at us with, “I’m only joking.”
 So we are left overthinking, questioning ourselves, full of doubts and becoming emotionally and physically drained.